PVC Pipe Sizes and Types of Pipe

 Watch this video of this amazing boiler or water heater vent pipe:

 It’s very important to realize that there are lots of different plastic pipes that you might use and the chemistry of them is quite complex.
 I’m just going to stick with the most basic ones you might run into or may be required to use by your local inspectors.

 What are the Most Common Plastic Pipes?

 PVC and ABS plastic pipes are perhaps the most common ones you’ll run into when it comes to drainage pipes.
 Water supply lines are another ball of wax and I’m not even going to try to confuse you further about those!

-A three-inch pipe is what’s used in homes to pipe toilets.
+A 3-inch pipe is what’s used in homes to pipe toilets.
 The 4-inch pipe is used as the building drain under floors or in crawlspaces to transport all the wastewater from a home out to the septic tank or sewer.
-The 4-inch pipe may also be used in a home if it’s capturing two or more bathrooms.
+The 4-inch pipe is also used as a vertical drain stack in a home.
+Always do this if two or more bathrooms drain into the same stack.
 Plumbers and inspectors use pipe-sizing tables to tell them what size pipe needs to be used where.